 - "Hispanics have a hard time of understanding the IRS.
-It's sad 'cause the higher you go the more access you have to information about how to protect your assets, so Hispanics don't have much access to that."-Gladis D., Fla. - "I think that most Spanish that own a business, they are not even informed of the situation, or what happens when the owner dies, and how they are going to have to give 45% to the government."-Pedro M., Spanish radio station, Ariz. - "I think the biggest problem is we're [Hispanic business owners] not aware of it in general.
-I think it would be a huge issue if everyone were aware of it."-Thomas L., Internet-based retail, Ariz.
+It's sad 'cause the higher you go the more access you have to information about how to protect your assets, so Hispanics don't have much access to that."-Female respondent, Fla. - "I think that most Spanish that own a business, they are not even informed of the situation, or what happens when the owner dies, and how they are going to have to give 45% to the government."-Male respondent, radio station owner, Ariz. - "I think the biggest problem is we're [Hispanic business owners] not aware of it in general.
+I think it would be a huge issue if everyone were aware of it."-Male respondent, Internet-based retail, Ariz.